Efficacy, Safety, Tolerability, and Biomarkers of Ibudilast (MN-166) in Patients Hospitalized With COVID-19 at Risk for ARDS

 Detailed Description

 On Study Day 14, conduct physical examination, clinical status, vital signs and oxygen use, ECG, CBC, CMP, D-dimer, and coagulation tests, biomarkers, AE and concomitant medications review.
-On Day 28, subject's clinical status and survival status will be recorded.
+On Day 28, participant's clinical status and survival status will be recorded.

 Study Type